AdobeDocs/analytics.en/help/components/dimensions/evar.md

 ### How eVars tie to metrics

-Success events and eVars are frequently defined in different image requests.
+Success events and eVars are frequently defined at different times.
 The `post_evar` column allows eVar values to tie themselves to events, showing data in reporting.
 Take the following visit for example:

 1. A visitor arrives to your site on your home page.
 2. They search for "cats" using your site's internal search.
 Your implementation uses eVar1 for internal search.